 Matching the Generator to Your Lifestyle

-Your decision should reflect how you live, how often outages occur, and what level of comfort you expect to maintain.
+Your decision should reflect how often outages occur, your power needs, and the level of comfort you want to maintain.

 Planning for the Future